Wondering what to consider when selling your investment property?

-If you’re considering this, your Perth based property manager (and accountant) are the best people to advise you.
+If you’re considering this, your Perth based property management company such as We Love Rentals (and accountant) are the best people to advise you.
 They have in-depth knowledge of all the relevant factors – most importantly, the financial benefits and the current property market climate!

 In this blog post, we’ll run through a quick guide of what to consider before selling your investment property:

 Do your research.
 Typically, the first thing to consider is the current state of the rental market.

 Vacancy times/vacancy rates will impact whether it’s best to sell your rental property or continue to let it.

 The type of property and its location may also affect your decision.

 Vacancy rates and rents are not consistent in every area.
 Units and houses perform differently, and seasonal factors also affect demand.

 You can access some data through industry websites such as REIWA and realestate.com.au.
 However, your property manager has access to more detailed research and statistics (often not available to the public) and is better equipped to interpret them.